 We track those and look for suspicious patterns so we can flag those calls as probable scams.
 In-network solutions from mobile providers can help manage unwanted spoofed calls and block known scammers automatically.

-As for businesses, registering company phone numbers with mobile analytics providers can break the spoofing cycle and win back customer loyalty.
+As for businesses, registering company phone numbers with mobile analytics providers and following best call practices can help prevent tagging.

 With fewer people responding to these tactics, scammers will have to resort to their next trick to get callers on the line… and we’ll be waiting with our next solution to stop them.

 First Orion creates mobile communication solutions that enable businesses or agencies to identify who they are and why they’re calling on your incoming call screen.
-Our INFORM branded text display features a customizable 32-character message.
-ENGAGE is a graphics-based, content-rich display, allowing companies to deliver name, number, logo, and colors right to their audience.
+Our INFORM® Branded Calling solution features a customizable 32-character message.